St Michael's

 At St Michael’s we are committed to supporting the whole child to feel safe, supported and secure so they can aspire and flourish in the love of God.
 Please see below our graduated approach to supporting children with mental health difficulties:

-Our Mental Health First Aiders
+Our Mental Health Leads

 We also are lucky enough to have a trained member of staff in ELSA (Emotional Literacy Support Assistant) - Mrs Evans.